Welcome to the exhibition “The Soil We Live From” by curator Tom Albrecht at the opening on August 24, 2018

 The research group art created a symbol to represent the mystical-kinship connection between flora, fauna and the important resource earth.

-During the residency Matthias Fritsch produced videos and furniture prototypes from salvaged, still untreated materials that lead to a more sensible use of finite resources and closed material cycles.
+Matthias Fritsch produced videos and furniture prototypes during the residency from salvaged, untreated materials, which lead to a more meaningful use of finite resources and closed material cycles.
 The top priority is the floor.

 Stephan Groß His collage “The Skin of the Earth” shows a fragile, complex and fascinating ecosystem that is constantly restructuring itself.
 Like the largest organ of man, he sees soils as a central condition of our lives.